-For promoting the active role of female employees, we have established KPIs for each phase of a woman's career, including joining a company, encountering major life events, and being pro-moted.
+◆ Ratio of female employees in management positions (right scale) For promoting the active role of female employees, we have established KPIs for each phase of a woman's career, including joining a company, encountering major life events, and being promoted.
 Recently, we adopted targets to increase the number of women working in not only business and technical fields but production fields as well.
 Guided by these targets, we have been promoting such efforts as roundtable discussions with female employees who serve as role models for other women and diversity training for the supervisors of female employees.
-Note: Includes employees seconded from DENSO to other companies but not employees who have been seconded from other companies to DENSO
+Note: Includes employees seconded from DENSO to other companies but not employees who

-Ratio of Positive Responses in Employee Engagement Survey (Non-Consolidated) (%) 80
+Ratio of Positive Responses in Employee Engagement Survey (Non-Consolidated) (%)